 In order to arrive at a set of criteria or attributes to assess and compare various technologies, the analysis considers two key decision-makers who primarily influence and determine the cooking energy mix across the country.
 The first and the more important of the two is the end consumer, who determines which technology or cooking energy solution he or she would like to use.
 The second is the policymaker who influences the decision of consumers, by promoting one set of technologies over the other, by creating an environment conducive for them to thrive in the market place, providing financial and research support, developing the necessary infrastructure and so on.
-In addition to these two, there is another set of stakeholders, constituting technology developers, manufacturers, entrepreneurs, market agents and civil society organisations, which also plays an important role in determining the technologies that would thrive and be deployed.
-They can significantly change the technology landscape with their innovations on technical, financial and the service delivery front.
+In addition to these two, there is another set of stakeholders, constituting technology developers, manufacturers, entrepreneurs, market agents and civil society organisations, which also plays an important role in determining the technology landscape with their innovations on technical, financial and the service delivery front.
 However, the drivers of their actions have been captured (directly or indirectly) by the attributes important to the two primary stakeholders.
 Thus, for determining the assessment criteria, only end consumers and policymakers are considered.